 Harnessing the power of the sun

 We’re all fortunate to be nestled in the foothills of North Carolina, one of the most beautiful parts of the state.
-As your power provider and residents of this wonderful community, we see an opportunity to bring a pilot solar energy project to all of our cooperative members.
+As your power provider and residents of this wonderful community, we feel our solar farm reperesents an important opportunity to improve the lives of our members in a few different ways.

 Three reasons: to contribute to the sustainability of our environment, to reduce our wholesale power costs and to provide an educational opportunity for local students involved in the Science, Technology, Engineering and Math initiative.

 Sustainability – The solar farm initially consisted of 360 panels, producing 100 kW of electricity.
-But now in 2015, the farm's capacity is being doubled to 200 kW.
+But in 2015, the farm's capacity was doubled to 200 kW.
 That's enough electricity to power 20 - 30 homes every year.